Cosmetology Continuing Education Schools in North Carolina

 Some options for continuing education in North Carolina are purely related to the laws and cosmetology standards in North Carolina.
 It's likely that you'll be expected to complete some sanitation and hygiene continuing education hours.
 One health violation can get a salon fined or shut down, which is why sanitation education is such a crucial part of continuing education!
 If you want to take your cosmetology skills to the next level, you may also take some practical experience courses in your specialty field.
 Estheticians may take skin care courses, while nail technologists can study nail design and tools.
 Those in cosmetology can study whatever they think will most benefit their career.
 Esthetician courses may teach you about new types of skin care and new skin care procedures.
 Nail technologists can explore new nail art designs and tools.
 As a cosmetologist, you might decide to study hair coloring techniques, new cutting styles, or customer service techniques.

 The North Carolina Board of Cosmetic Art Examiners oversees the continuing education of cosmetologists and other beauty professionals.
-They require 24 hours of continuing education in every three-year licensing period.
+They require 8 hours of continuing education in every one-year licensing period.

 Cosmetologists in North Carolina may earn a wide range of different salaries.
 Since continuing education is required in this state, it can have a significant impact on your earning potential!
-According to O*Net, the average salary for a North Carolina cosmetologist is $21,800 per year.
+The average salary for a North Carolina cosmetologist is $29,210 per year.
 The entire reported salary range goes from $16,400 to $49,200 per year (O*Net, 2013).
 Since cosmetologists are highly dependent on tips as part of their income, your salary may fluctuate on a daily basis depending on how many clients you have.
 The nationwide job outlook for cosmetologists is fairly stable.
-O*Net expects job openings for cosmetologists to increase by 13% between 2010 and 2020.
+Job openings for cosmetologists are expected to increase by 12% between 2016 and 2026.
 If you maintain your licensure with continuing education credits, you can take advantage of this great job outlook.

 Pursuing continuing education opportunities doesn't just help you fulfill the minimum requirements set out by the North Carolina Board of Cosmetic Art Examiners.
 It can actually change how you look at the cosmetology industry and revitalize your passion for your work!
 Broadening your skill base and finding new ways to serve your customers can help you become a more essential part of your salon while giving you the flexibility you crave.
 As a stylist who's dedicated to continuing education, you may even be able to become a more business-minded cosmetologist.
 Stylists at a local North Carolina salon recently traveled to New York City to complete a Network Educator training program.
 Looking into the many opportunities available to you can help you decide where you want your career to go and help you get there.
 If you're interested in expanding your business to a larger client base, continuing education may be the way to get there.
 You can look at what your target market wants in terms of style, attend continuing education courses in that area, and market your skills accordingly.
 This is one of the main benefits of continuing education.
 No matter how you want to change your current skills, you can find classes to help you go further in your beauty career!